 This bill proposes several updates to current statutes regarding behavioral health outpatient treatment centers and the Department of Health Services (DHS).
 Specifically, it mandates that behavioral health outpatient treatment centers, which are service providers, must include the license number or the name and address of the sober living home where the patient resides on their patient intake forms.
-Additionally, the DHS is granted the authority to verify compliance with this requirement during in-person surveys or complaint investigations, or at other times deemed necessary by the department.
+Additionally, the DHS is granted the authority to verify compliance with this requirement during in-person surveys or complaint investigations, or at other times as determined by the department.

 Statutes affected: Introduced Version: 36-424.01, 36-424.02